 can become Tuvix, then surely Qwark and Nefarious can merge and become Quark.
 Either that or Quark was split into them, with Qwark getting the name, albeit misspelled, and Nefarious getting the voice.

-As in, he was a lot more despicable before he lost his memories and by remaking his mind with the Vid-Comic is an accidental Heel-Face Brainwashing
+As in, he was a lot more despicable before he lost his memories and by remaking his mind with the Vid-Comic he experienced an accidental Heel-Face Brainwashing